xvdp/accimage/README.md

 ## Comparative Benchmarking
 opening a (399,899,3) jpeg from disk on a home computer with fast SSD

+Conclusions:
+* accimage is faster for everything except just getting headers.
+* I tried both PIL and [pillow-simd compiled with turbo-jpeg](https://gist.github.com/soumith/01da3874bf014d8a8c53406c2b95d56b), and found no difference between regular pillow and pillow-simd, accimage is still much faster.
+* Only drawbacks of accimage is that has many less supported features, and has different syntax.
 ```python
 import PIL
 import cv2